 As for me, I haven’t dated a non-Japanese man since I was in high school (almost 10 years ago), so I haven’t really had any great experiences dating Americans.
 I have dated other Japanese men, all of which (obviously) didn’t work out.

 Dating Seiya is the easiest, most natural and fun thing I have ever experienced.
-Although we do have disagreements sometimes (as all people do), we never fight and we are always able to say what we are really thinking and work together to find a solution.
+Although we do have disagreements sometimes (as all people do), we never really fight and we always try to be open about our feelings and work together to find a solution.
 We respect and appreciate each other and we make sure to tell each other that.

 Being with him is like breathing.
 It makes me realize why it was so hard to be with anyone else.
 He is the one for me.